 A container garden is just that – a small garden or collection of plants in a large container.
-But before you start picturing plants growing out of your tupperware, we’re here to tell you container gardens are just as exquisite and colorful as traditional ones.
+But before you start picturing plants growing out of your Tupperware, we’re here to tell you container gardens are just as exquisite and colorful as traditional ones.
 And unlike regular gardens, container gardens are perfect for people who don’t have time to take care of a full landscape or are new to groundskeeping altogether.
 Best of all, they’re amazingly versatile and a great way to introduce some greenery into a small apartment or home without much yard space.

-The quality and longevity of your flowers depends on the types of bulbs you get.
+The quality and longevity of your flowers depend on the types of bulbs you get.
 You want to find bulbs that are plump and firm.
 Soft, squishy bulbs or ones that have mold on them have started to decay and won’t produce beautiful flowers (or really anything for that matter).
 You also want to pick the largest of the bunch because that means it will sprout the most flowers.
 We here at 1-800-Flowers know just how exciting it is to care for your flowers and watch them grow – that’s why many of our bulbs ship right to your door, rooted and sprouted!

 Caring for Your Bulbs